zorrowang/LeetCode/docs/Languages/Java/data-structure/Queue.md

 #### Sliding Window Maximum

-Definition: Given an array and an integer K, find the maximum for each and every contiguous sub-array of size k.
+Definition: Given an array and an integer K, find the maximum for every contiguous sub-array of size k.
 (LeetCode [239](https://leetcode.com/problems/sliding-window-maximum/))

 Solution: create create a Deque that stores only useful elements of current window of k elements.
 An element is useful if it is in current window and is greater than all other elements on left side of it in current window.

 ```java
 public int[] maxSlidingWindow(int[] nums, int k) {